Energy crisis 2022/23

 However, in view of the fact that energy costs have risen many times over, this now means that the actual costs currently incurred for your energy consumption can only be partially covered by your existing rent.
 It is therefore obvious that it will no longer be possible to continue operating our flat-sharing communities as usual, unless some measures are taken.
 In order to keep your flat-sharing community running, firstly all tenants must contribute to the increased energy costs and secondly all tenants must save as much energy as possible.

-In addition, we would like to point out that experience has shown that our tenants with an international background (studying in Germany) consume on average 50% more energy (electricity, water, gas) than domestic tenants due to socio-cultural and climatic differences in the way they live.
+In addition, we would like to point out that experience has shown that our tenants with an international background (Studying in Germany) consume up to three times as much energy (electricity, water, gas) as domestic tenants due to socio-cultural and climatic differences in the way of living.
 Since 90% of our tenants in shared apartments have that international background, we face a particularly big challenge here.
 As an international student, please be aware of the additional financial explosive power behind this circumstance in the face of skyrocketing energy prices.
 There needs to be a rethink in how we deal with energy use!

 What can we expect now?